HL7/cql/input/pages/09-b-cqlreference.md

 {: #equivalentin-codesystem}
 #### EquivalentIn (CodeSystem)

 > The EquivalentIn (`~in`) operator was introduced in CQL 2.0, and has trial-use status.
 For backwards-compatibility the normative In (`in`) can still be used to test code system membership.
+For a complete list of changes, see the [Change Log](changes.html).
 {: .note-info}

 **Signature:**